genebit/hris-doc/2. Development/b. Project Architecture.md

 # b.
 Project Architecture

-The project follows a Model-View-Controller architecture with Livewire acting both as a Frontend state management while also injecting backend services e.g., dependency injection for queries/repositories.
+The project follows a **Model-View-Controller** architecture with **Livewire** acting both as a Frontend state management while also injecting backend services e.g., dependency injection for queries/repositories.

 ![[Project Architecture.png]]

 In this approach, we leverage Livewire's power by reducing the writing of JS server requests.

-### 📁 Folder Structure
+### Folder Structure

 ```
 ├── app